rust-lang/rfcs/text/0000-let-else.md

 let a = false;
 let b = false;

-// The RFC proposes boolean matches like this be either:
+// The RFC proposes boolean patterns with a lazy boolean operator (&& or ||)
-// - Made into a compile error, or
-// - Made to be parsed internally like if-let-chains: `((let true = a) && b) else { ... };`
-let true = a && b else {
+//  be made into a compile error, for potential future compatibility with if-let-chains. let true = a && b else {
     return;
 };